 - ¾ cup (180mL) pure maple syrup

-- Line a 5- or 6-quart slow cooker with foil, and lightly coat with nonstick cooking spray.
+- Line a 5-quart slow cooker with foil, and lightly coat with nonstick cooking spray.
 If any cooking spray lands on the lip where the lid rests, wipe it off with a paper towel.

 - Spread the batter into the prepared slow cooker, and cover with the lid.
 Turn on the slow cooker to LOW, and bake for 1 ½ to 2 hours**.
-Turn off the slow cooker and remove the lid when the sides look done and the center looks glossy and slightly wet.
-Cool completely to room temperature in the slow cooker, and let the brownies sit for at least 4 hours at room temperature for the fudgiest texture before serving.
+Turn off the slow cooker and remove the lid when the edges look done and the center still looks glossy and slightly wet.
+Cool completely to room temperature in the slow cooker, and let the brownies sit for at least 4 hours at room temperature (closer to 8 hours is even better!) for the fudgiest texture before serving.

 View Nutrition Information + Weight Watchers Points